|

 from various place names composed of the Old English elements hwit

-surname transferred to unisex forename use, itself from the name of various
+surname transferred to unisex forename use, from the name of various

-place names derived from the Middle English phrase atten whiten ey, meaning
+places derived from the Middle English phrase atten whiten ey ("by the white island"), hence "white island."

 - WICKANINNISH: